Hendrik Conscience: Subsequent work

 The Lion of Flanders was followed by How to become a Painter (1843), What a Mother can Suffer (1843), Siska van Roosemael (1844), Lambrecht Hensmans (1847), Jacob van Artevelde (1849), and The Conscript (1850).
 During these years he lived a varied existence, for some thirteen months being a gardener in a country house, but eventually as secretary to the Academy of Fine Arts in Antwerp.
 It was long before the sale of his books—greatly praised but seldom bought—made him financially independent to some extent.
 His ideas however, began to be generally accepted.
 At a congress in Ghent in 1841, the writings of Conscience were mentioned as the seed which was most likely to yield a crop of national literature.
 Accordingly, the patriotic party undertook to encourage their circulation, and each new contribution by Conscience was welcomed as an honor to Belgium.

 In 1845 Conscience was made a Knight of the Order of Leopold.
 Writing in Dutch had ceased to be seen as vulgar.
 On the contrary, the language of the common man became almost fashionable and Flemish literature began to thrive.

-In 1845 Conscience published a History of Belgium on request by King Leopold I. He then returned to picturing Flemish home-life which would form the most valuable portion of his work.
+In 1845 Conscience published a History of Belgium at the request of King Leopold I. He then returned to picturing Flemish home-life which would form the most valuable portion of his work.
 He was by now at the zenith of his genius, and Blind Rosa (1850), Rikketikketak (1851), The Poor Gentleman (1851), and The Miser (1853) rank among the most important of the long list of his novels.
 These had an instant effect upon more recent fiction, and Conscience had many imitators.